 ) pandas_ai = PandasAI(llm)

-Just enter your secret key created above in place of the YOUR_API_KEY placeholder in the above code, and you will be all good to go.
-Now we can analyze our data and find some key insights using PandasAI.
+Just enter your secret key created above in place of the YOUR_API_KEY placeholder in the above code, and you’ll be all good to go.
+Now, we can analyze our data and find some key insights using PandasAI.

-PandasAI mainly takes 2 parameters as input, first the dataset and second a prompt which is the query or question asked.
-You might be wondering how it works under the hood.
-So, let me explain a bit.
+PandasAI mainly takes two parameters as input: the dataset and the prompt, which is the query or question asked.
+You might wonder how it works under the hood, so let me explain.

 Let’s start with one of the most basic questions!